Zan Nguyen

-Zan Hoyt Le Cao Nguyen (born April 24, 2006) is an American professional soccer player who plays as a centre back for V.League 2 club Ho Chi Minh City.
+Zan Hoyt Le Cao Nguyen (born April 24, 2006) is an American professional soccer player who plays as a center-back for V.League 2 club Ho Chi Minh City.

 Career

-Nguyen was born in Boston, United States from parents with Vietnamese descent.
+Nguyen was born in Boston, United States to parents of Vietnamese descent.

 In the 2022–23 season, Nguyen played for Seacoast United U17.
 He then played for Medomak Valley High School, before deciding to return to Vietnam to play football in August 2024.
 There, he went for a trial at V.League 1 club Ho Chi Minh City.
 On August 28, 2024, he was signed by the club with a three-year contract.
 On January 24, 2025, Nguyen made his professional debut in Ho Chi Minh City's 1–0 victory over SHB Da Nang in the V.League 1.